 After finding a potential supervisor, contact him or her to discuss your research ideas and plans.
 Please note that professors and principal investigators get dozens of emails from potential doctoral candidates.
 If you want to get your email noticed, you must give the professor/ principal investigator the information they need, quickly, clearly and professionally.

-Get to know your funding options.
+6. Get to know your funding options.
 At the University of Helsinki, obtaining a doctoral study right does not automatically entitle you to a salary.
-There are no tuitions in place for doctoral students, but taking care of the costs of living is your responsibility.
+There are no tuitions in place for doctoral students, and taking care of the costs of living is your responsibility.
 There are many options for finding funding for your doctoral studies.
 Before applying, you should familiarise yourself with different funding options and make a preliminary plan on how to fund your studies.
-More information on funding is available here.